-MBA aspirants, who are appearing in forthcoming MAT on 1st September, 2013 must adhere to schedule in a very strategic manner for oneself.
+MBA aspirants, who are appearing in forthcoming MAT 15th May 2022(PBT) and 15th May 2022(CBT) must adhere to schedule in a very strategic manner for oneself.

 Doing so will help the aspirant to follow a specific plan during the exam day and discipline oneself accordingly especially now when there isn't much time left for the exam.